 From thatched village pubs tucked away in the Devon countryside to bustling harbourside inns in Cornwall, these stays offer proper character.
 You can enjoy a fireside pint in the evening, a decent night’s sleep, and wake up to a full English breakfast the next morning.

 Pubs make great places to explore the South West.
 Many are located in small towns or villages, close to walking routes such as the South West Coast Path or the long-distance paths across Dartmoor and Exmoor.
-They suit couples looking for a little authentic charm and character, walkers and cyclists wanting a convenient (and often inexpensive overnight stop, and anyone keen to get a flavour of local life.
-With a mix of traditional settings and modern refurbishments, staying in a pub strikes a balance between comfort and character that’s hard to beat.
+They suit couples looking for a little authentic charm and character, walkers and cyclists wanting a convenient, and often inexpensive, overnight stop, and anyone keen to get a flavour of local life.
+With a combination of traditional settings and modern refurbishments, staying in a pub strikes a balance between comfort and character that’s hard to beat.

-Nothing captures the charm of a South West break quite like staying in a traditional bed and breakfast.
+Nothing captures the charm of a South West break quite like staying at a traditional bed-and-breakfast.
 Whether it’s a traditional farmhouse in Somerset, a Georgian townhouse in Exeter, or a harbourside B&B in Cornwall, these stays offer character, comfort and a friendly local welcome.

 The modern B&B evolved during the Victorian seaside boom of the 19th century.
 With new railway lines bringing visitors to coastal towns such as Torquay, Weymouth and Falmouth, families began opening spare rooms to guests and serving simple home-cooked breakfasts.
 After the Second World War, B&Bs flourished as affordable, homely accommodation during the rationing years, helping families earn extra income in popular villages, towns and seaside resorts across Devon, Cornwall and Dorset.